nycdidar/Content-AI/README.md

 Content AI framework/starter kit.

 #### Goal
 Content editors/writers are the heart of any digital news space.
-This starter kit API can make content publishing tools (curation, cms, api or even FE apps) better, faster and smarter.
+This starter kit API can make content publishing tools better, faster and smarter.
+For ex: curation, cms, api, any application backend or even FE apps.

 ##### Core Benefits
 * Reduces UI components.
 * Saves time in writing stories.